swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 -   `<ds:Signature>`

-**Note**: For all references to core SAML specifications, direct or indirect, the \[[SAML v2.0 Errata 05](#saml2errata05)\] MUST always also be considered.
+**Note**: For all references to core SAML specifications, direct or indirect, the \[[SAML v2.0 Errata 05](#saml2errata05)\] MUST always be considered.

 <a name="metadata-and-trust-management"></a>
 ## 2. Metadata and Trust Management

 Identity Providers and Service Providers conformant with this profile MUST provide a SAML 2.0 Metadata document representing its entity.
 The provided metadata MUST conform to "Metadata for the OASIS Security Assertion Markup Language (SAML) V2.0", \[[SAML2Meta](#saml2meta)\], and SHOULD follow "SAML v2.0 Metadata Profile for Algorithm Support Version 1.0", \[[SAML2MetaAlgSupport](#saml2metaalg)\].

 Services conforming to this profile MUST be able to consume SAML metadata on an automated and periodic basis using the processing rules defined by "SAML V2.0 Metadata Interoperability Profile Version 1.0" \[[SAML2MetaIOP](#saml2metaiop)\].
-Automatic consumption of metadata MUST be followed by a successful signature verification of the downloaded metadata before it is trusted.
+Automatic consumption of metadata MUST be followed by a successful signature verification of the downloaded metadata before it is trusted and used.

 <a name="requirements-for-metadata-content"></a>
 ### 2.1.
 Requirements for Metadata Content